 HOME & PERSONAL CARE

-Dabur, on the strength of its well established brands and differentiated productofferings, mitigated the risks through a combination of calibrated price increases andsustained media and consumer campaigns, ending the year with strong volume-led growth.
-Webelieve that consumer satisfaction is the single mostimportant measure of success for usand the increasing demand for our products in spite of stiff competition validates thetrust that consumers place in them.
+Dabur, on the strength of its well established brands and a highly differentiatedproduct range, has performed well in spite of stiff competition and ended the year withstrong volume-led growth.
+We believe that consumer satisfaction is the single mostimportant measure of success for us and the increasing demand for our products validatesthe trust that consumers place in them.

 Skin & Body Care